joaowenzel/grain_tracking/README.md

 end
 ```

-a <br />
+a
+b
+c

+a__
+b__
+c

-and adjust the "threshold" and "arealim" variables to obtain good tracers positions identification:<br />
+and adjust the "threshold" and "arealim" variables to obtain good tracers positions identification: